Thermodynamic formalism and integral means spectrum of asymptotic tracts for transcendental entire functions

 Recall that $\l$ is the multiplier of $p$ at the repelling fixed point $z_0$.
-Since $f$ conjugates multiplication by $\l$ and the polynomial $p$, since $h$ satisfies \eqref{x.9} and the right hand sided part of \eqref{x.13}, and since the exponential map lifts $z\mapsto z^d$ to multiplication by $d$, we get for all $z\in \cH$ that
+Since $f$ conjugates multiplication by $\l$ and the polynomial $p$, since $h$ satisfies \eqref{x.9} and the right hand sided part of \eqref{x.13}, and since the exponential map lifts $z\mapsto z^d$ to multiplication by $d$, we get

-Along with the left hand side of \eqref{x.13} this implies that \beq \big( \ph\circ H \big)(d z ) = \l\, \big(\ph \circ H\big) (z ) \quad , \quad z \in \cH\,. \eeq Indeed, both $ \ph\circ H\circ d$ and $\l \circ \ph\circ H$ are conformal mappings from $\cH$ onto $\hat \Om$ and \eqref{x.17} holds near the origin.
+Along with the left hand side of \eqref{x.13} this implies that \beq \big( \ph\circ H \big)(d z ) = \l\, \big(\ph \circ H\big) (z ) \quad , \quad z \in \cH\,. \eeq Indeed, both $ \ph\circ H\circ d$ and $\l(\ph\circ H)$ are conformal mappings from $\cH$ onto $\hat \Om$ and \eqref{x.17} holds near the origin.
 In conclusion, we have the commutative diagram of Figure \ref{Figure 4}.